The HITRAN2024 methane update: Pressure-induced line-shape parameters

 \subsection{\texorpdfstring{\textsuperscript{12}CH\textsubscript{3}D \& \textsuperscript{13}CH\textsubscript{3}D}{12CH3D \& 13CH3D}}

 With its different symmetry, CH\textsubscript{3}D must be treated differently, and benefits from a more rigorous separation based on quantum numbers.
-A better semi-empirical approach developed by Dudaryonok \textit{et al.} \cite{dudaryonok_semiempirical_2018} seems to produce very good results in the $\nu _6$ band.
-Ignoring the wavenumber dependence, we applied this method for the broadening parameter of every new line added in Sec. \ref{sec:addition_shifts}.
+The semi-empirical approach developed by Dudaryonok \textit{et al.} \cite{dudaryonok_semiempirical_2018} seems to produce very good results in the $\nu _6$ band.
+Ignoring the wavenumber dependence, we applied their method for the broadening and temperature-dependence parameters of every new line added in Sec. \ref{sec:addition_shifts}.
 The wavenumber dependence of the pressure shift was reintroduced, summing the semi-empirical value to the empirical formula in HITRAN2012 \cite{brown_methane_2013} of $-2 \times 10^{-6} \times \Delta\nu$, limited to negative values.
 A similar approach was used where the extremely low or high values of HITRAN2020 were replaced along with the new lines, which only amount to about 70.